DCT

 Key Claims at a Glance

-• accessing performance data indicative of performance sensitivity of each of a plurality of computational units... to a change in performance capability;
+• Accessing performance data indicative of performance sensitivity of each of a plurality of computational units to a change in performance capability.

-• determining a subset of... computational units... that are least sensitive to the change... based on the performance data; and
+• Determining a subset of one or more computational units that are least sensitive to the change in performance capability based on the performance data.

 III.
 The Accused Instrumentality